anicholakos/complete_fxos_tutorial/source/episode10.rst

    :height: 350px

-Keep in mind that all data for this application is accessed from a hosted application that is running on the mBaaS Provider Kinvey’s infrastructure.
-We shall see how easy it is to focus on your mobile functionality and let the heavy duty work of a server side solution be taken care of by a provider like Kinvey.
+Keep in mind that all data for this application is accessed from a hosted application that is running on the mBaaS provider Kinvey’s infrastructure.
+We shall see how easy it is to focus on your mobile functionality and let the heavy duty work of a server-side solution be taken care of by a provider, like Kinvey.

-The data is limited here, since I have just pulled some quotes from the Brainy Quotes site and populated my data store that is hosted on Kinvey.
+The data is limited here, since I have just pulled some quotes from the `Brainy Quote <http://www.brainyquote.com/>`__  site and populated my data store that is hosted on Kinvey.

 Download Full Source Code – Episode 10